nikhil-96/Competitive-Sudoku/README.txt

 - The folder 'boards' contains files with starting positions for a game.
 - The folder 'competitive_sudoku' is a python module with basic functionality needed for running a sudoku game.
-- The folders 'greedy_player', 'naive_player' and 'random_player' are three
+- The folders 'greedy_player', 'naive_player', 'random_player' and
-  python modules with predefined sudoku AI's.
-All three of them play random moves.
+  'random_save_player' are four python modules with predefined sudoku AI's.
+  All four of them play random moves.

   *) The naive_player does not check for duplicate entries in a region.
   *) The random_player checks for duplicate entries in a region.
   *) The greedy_player checks for duplicate entries in a region, and it
      does a 1 ply deep search to maximize the reward of a move.
+  *) The random_save_player is a duplicate of random_player but using the save
+     functionalities as defined in the SudokuAI base class

-  Note that 'greedy_player' and 'random_player' make use of the sudoku solver.
+  Note that 'greedy_player', 'random_player' and 'random_save_player' make use of the sudoku solver.
   This is not allowed in the assignment.

 Requirements
 ------------
-Python 3.6 or higher is required to run the code.
+Python 3.8 or higher is required to run the code.
 No additional python packages need to be installed.

 Running simulate_game.py